 Since the first striking example of the wine in 1981, Grosset has maintained a winemaking approach which brings out the best of this unique site.

-Its challenging rocky profile and consequent low yields, results in an average of two bottles of wine per vine being produced.
-Polish Hill riesling
+Its challenging rocky profile results in low yields with an average of two bottles of wine per vine being produced.
+Polish Hill Riesling